Skip to main content

 Chemical Communication

 Bees show very structured behavioral development, but they also show a lot of flexibility.
 They speed up, slow down, or even reversing their trajectories in response to the needs of their colony.
 How do they do it?
-Our research, much of it conducted in collaboration with the lab of Dr. Yves LeConte in France, has demonstrated that how fast a bee grows up and becomes a forager is regulated with exquisite complexity, and it depends greatly on chemical communication.
-We have identified several pheromones that are involved, including a newly discovered pheromone produced by older bees that inhibits behavioral development in younger bees.
-Genomic analyses have revealed that these pheromones work by regulating brain gene expression.
+Our research on this topic, much of it conducted in collaboration with the lab of Dr. Yves LeConte in France, demonstrated that how fast a bee grows up and becomes a forager is regulated with exquisite complexity, and it depends greatly on chemical communication.
+We have identified several pheromones that are involved, including a pheromone we discovered produced by older bees that inhibits behavioral development in younger bees.
+Genomic analyses have revealed that these pheromones work by regulating the expression of genes in the brain that are associated with behavioral development.

 Brain Plasticity